 Our latest service standards

-Our underwriters are currently up to date with assessing fully packaged mortgage applications that have been submitted with the correct affordability calculation and payment of all fees
+Our underwriters are currently assessing fully packaged mortgage applications received on 21st April which have been submitted, together with a completed affordability calculator and payment of all fees.

 Registered intermediaries can assess an applicants’ borrowing ability, submit an AIP and a mortgage application, upload documents and track case progress via our online services.